 Business transformation, lean initiatives or change management programmes have failure rates as high as 70% to 85%.
-Although this may look implausible at first sight, from the perspective of modern psychology, this poor track record is to be expected, as managers tend to go about change the wrong way.
+Although this may look implausible at first sight, from the perspective of modern psychology, these stats make sense.
+The problem is that, as managers, we tend to go about change the wrong way.
 What you need to accelerate improvement is natural business transformation.

-Just like any other complex process in life, if you go about strategic change without training, guidance or a clear plan, you are doomed to fail.
-Give a trumpet to somebody who has learned to play the instrument and you hear music.
+Just like any other complex process in life, you will provoke failure if you go about strategic change without training, guidance or a clear plan.
+As an illustration; give a trumpet to somebody who has learned to play it and you hear music.
 But, give one to somebody who has never had a trumpet lesson and you just get a rude noise.

 Use the right level of expertise and commitment with Hoshin Kanri helps you achieve consistent success with business transformation initiatives.
 Hoshin Kanri can guarantee successful change for one overriding reason.
-And that is that the system works with human nature and especially capitalises on the instinctive way people excel at working in groups.
+And that is that the system works with human nature.
+By that we mean that Hoshin Kanri exploits the instinctive way people excel at working in groups.

-Using this collaborative principle, Toyota originally developed Hoshin Kanri back in the 1970s, leading manufacturers such as Sony, Intel and Hewlett Packard have been using Hoshin Kanri for decades.
-And the really good news is that Hoshin Kanri is not just for the big players.
-If you are running a small enterprise it is just as applicable to smaller enterprises as well.
+Using this collaborative principle, Toyota originally developed Hoshin Kanri back in the 1960s.
+Since then leading manufacturers such as Sony, Intel and Hewlett Packard have been using Hoshin Kanri to plan change and implement policy.
+But the really good news is that Hoshin Kanri is not just for the big players.
+If you are running a small enterprise it is just as applicable to you as well.

 TBD’s Hoshin Kanri is an all-embracing business operating system delivered by a highly experienced coach.
 One key aspect is that Hoshin Kanri involves everyone in your organization.
-The system embeds new ways of seeing things, new ways of problem-solving and new ways of thinking into the very fabric of your business.
+As a result, the system embeds new ways of seeing things, new ways of problem-solving and new ways of thinking into the very fabric of your business.
 The effect on employee engagement is dramatic.

 Hoshin Kanri’s planning system mobilizes and integrates every business process, sub-system, function and department in your improvement initiative.
-The result is complete alignment of your diverse resources and activities with your longer-term goals.
+This results in complete alignment of your diverse resources and activities with your longer-term goals.
 Saving you time, money and energy getting you where you want to go.

-With TBD’s Hoshin Kanri system you get a standardised, highly sophisticated and easy to use business improvement process.
+With TBD’s Hoshin Kanri system you get a highly sophisticated and user friendly business improvement process.
 Not only that but Hoshin Kanri’s standardization makes it ready to bolt into place and make use of on day one.

 One important principle is that if one part of a system is left defective then the whole system is compromised.
-After all, a system is only as strong as its weakest element.
+After all, any system is only as strong as its weakest element.

-Hoshin Kanri’s sophisticated protocols and procedures ensure that every aspect of your organization is improved, all at the same time.
-In effect Hoshin Kanri planning identifies strategic improvement opportunities, exposes hidden obstacles to successful change.
+This is why Hoshin Kanri’s sophisticated protocols and procedures work to improve every aspect of your organization ALL AT THE SAME TIME.
+First off, Hoshin Kanri planning identifies strategic improvement opportunities and exposes hidden obstacles or threats to successful change.
 This is the Reality Check.
 The next phase designs appropriate countermeasures and constructs a powerful road map to plan and implement them (The Management Action Plan or MAP).
 This MAP is the mechanism that orchestrates a wide range of improvement projects sometimes as many as 50 or so at once.
 These projects collectively yield whole-scale improvement.

 To a lot of traditional executives, attempting so many improvements all at the same time sounds ambitious, if not actually impossible.
 But experience with Hoshin Kanri proves that this approach has real advantages over the conventional way of managing change.
 What we find is that the accumulative effect of large numbers of simultaneously applied improvement projects captures results that are simply unimaginable with other approaches.